Alassane Ouattara: 2012 marriage law row

-Second term, 2015–2020
+Second and third term, 2015–2020

 Ouattara won a second five-year term in 2015 with almost 84% of the vote.
 With 2,118,229 votes, or 83.66% of votes cast, and a 54.63% turnout, his victory was a landslide compared to the 50% required to avoid a run-off and the 9% of his closest rival, FPI leader Pascal Affi N'Guessan.

 At the RDR's Third Ordinary Congress on 9–10 September 2017, it was expected that Ouattara would be elected as President of the RDR, but he instead proposed Henriette Diabaté for the post, and she was duly elected by acclamation.

 In March 2020, Ouattara announced he would not run again in the presidential elections of 31 October 2020, and supported Prime Minister Amadou Gon Coulibaly as the presidential candidate of the RDR.
 After the sudden death of Coulibaly on 8 July 2020, Ouattara considered putting forward Defense Minister Hamed Bakayoko, before changing his mind due to alleged links to drug trafficking.
 In July, he announced a run for a third term in office.
 His candidacy was controversial, for the Ivorian constitution permits only two presidential terms.
 The Constitutional Court ruled that the first term under a different constitution did not count for the purposes of the two-term rule of the current constitution, thus allowing Ouattara's candidacy; this led to violent protests in Abidjan and throughout the country.
-The election of October 2020 was thus boycotted by a large part of the opposition, and saw the reelection of Alassane Ouattara with 95.31% of the votes under a 53.90% turnout.
+The election of October 2020 was thus boycotted by a large part of the opposition, and saw the reelection of Ouattara with 95.31% of the votes under a 53.90% turnout.

+Fourth term, 2025-present

+In June 2025, Ouattara was again nominated by his party to run for reelection in the 2025 Ivorian presidential election.
+He confirmed his candidacy on 29 July.
+He was reelected on 25 October with 89.77% of the vote.